-2. Ask and track your tenant’s preferred methods of communication.
 If they have a preference, you should know it and use it.
-Some tenants may have limited access to cell service or simply prefer email or text rather than a phone call.
-Using their preferred channel lets them know you are accommodating and respectful of their preferences.
+Some renters may have limited access to cellular data or simply prefer email or text rather than a phone call.
+Using their favored channel lets them know you’re accommodating and respectful of their preferences.

-3. Make use of automated software tools.
-At Rent Manager®, we offer a wide variety of automated communication systems such as Phone Broadcast and NDT VoIP.
-These services help property managers distribute important messages, track who is calling, and provide an automated answering system.
-Break free from the archaic practice of handling communication on your own, and take advantage of technology that can help you work smarter.
+Rent Manager delivers a wide variety of automated communication tools, including Phone Broadcast, Text Broadcast, mass email distribution capabilities, and our integrated rmVoIP phone system.
+These resources help property managers distribute important messages, track who is calling, and provide an intuitive answering system.
+Break free from handling communication on your own and take advantage of technology that can help simplify your workday.

-Communication can sometimes be sticky if you take the wrong approach.
-Even the best intended conversations can go south if you don’t understand your audience.
-So stay on top of your business by cracking the tenant code with these top 5 tips.
+Communication can be tricky if you take the wrong approach.
+Even the best intended conversations can go south if you aren’t engaged with your audience.
+Crack the code and keep your community’s channels of communication open with these tips.